Difference between radioactivity, radiation, and radioactive materials

 Radiation is produced by the decay of atomic nuclei.
 Radiation can be broadly divided into two types: particle radiation and electromagnetic radiation.
 Particle radiation is emitted by particles such as protons, neutrons, and electrons that make up the atomic nucleus.
 Electron radiation is emitted when the extra energy is released as electromagnetic waves due to changes in the state of the atom.

-Ionizing radiation is a type of electromagnetic wave that is characterized by its higher energy and shorter wavelength than radio waves, microwaves, and ultraviolet rays, which are also members of the electromagnetic wave family.
+Ionizing radiation is a type of electromagnetic wave that is characterized by its higher energy and shorter wavelength than radio waves, microwaves, and ultraviolet light, which are also members of the electromagnetic wave family.
 As a result, it has the power to ionize irradiated objects.
 Different types of radiation have different penetrating abilities, long and short wavelengths.

 *Based on the Japanese Ministry of the Environment's website.

-Typical sources Wavelength Ionization density Transmission power Characteristics
+Typical sources | Wavelength | Ionization density | Transmission power | Characteristics | ||

-Electromagnetic radiation Gamma rays Cesium 137 ~10pm Low High Gamma rays are produced when the nucleus of an atom in a high-energy state releases energy and attempts to transition to a stable state.
+Electromagnetic radiation | Gamma rays | Cesium 137 | ~10pm | Low | High | Gamma rays are produced when the nucleus of an atom in a high-energy state releases energy and attempts to transition to a stable state.
+They are weakened by materials with high specific gravity, such as lead and concrete. |

-X-rays X-ray tube 1pm ~10nm Low High X-rays are produced when electrons spinning outside the nucleus change their orbits, and the excess energy is emitted as electromagnetic waves.
+X-rays | X-ray tube | 1pm ~10nm | Low | High | X-rays are produced when electrons spinning outside the nucleus change their orbits, and the excess energy is emitted as electromagnetic waves.
+The more dense a material is, the more difficult it is to penetrate, a characteristic used in x-ray machines and x-ray non-destructive testing equipment.
+X-rays are weakened by materials with high specific gravity, such as lead and concrete. |

-Particle radiation Alpha radiation Radium 226 High Low Alpha radiation is the result of the decay of an atomic nucleus, resulting in the ejection of a mass of two protons and two neutrons (helium nucleus).
+Particle radiation | Alpha radiation | Radium 226 | High | Low | Alpha radiation is the result of the decay of an atomic nucleus, resulting in the ejection of a mass of two protons and two neutrons (helium nucleus).
+It can be shielded by a sheet of paper or skin. |

-Because they are electrons themselves, they are easily absorbed by metals, and can be shielded by a thin piece of metal as small as a few millimeters.
+Beta radiation | Iodine-131 | Low | Low | Beta rays are electrons spinning around the outside of an atomic nucleus and ejected out.
+It is also called an electron beam.
+Because they are electrons themselves, they are easily absorbed by metals, and can be shielded by a thin piece of metal as small as a few millimeters. |

-Neutron radiation Generated by accelerators High Low Neutron radiation is made by taking neutrons, which make up the nucleus of an atom, and emitting them using an accelerator.
+Neutron radiation | Generated by accelerators | High | Low | Neutron radiation is made by taking neutrons, which make up the nucleus of an atom, and emitting them using an accelerator.
+They can be weakened by water or concrete, which contain a lot of hydrogen. |

 Units of Radiation and Emission